svecosystem/svelte-interactions/README.md

 The `HoverConfig` object also includes handlers for all the different `HoverHandlers`.
 These are provided as a convenience, should you prefer to handle the events here rather than the custom `on:hover*` events dispatched by the element with the `hoverAction`.

-Be aware that even if you use these handlers, the custom `on:hover*` events will still be dispatched, so be sure you aren't handling the same event twice.
+Be aware that event if you use these handlers, the custom `on:hover*` events for whatever handlers you use will not be dispatched to the element.
+We only dispatch the events that aren't handled by the `HoverHandlers`.

 ```ts
 type HoverHandlers = {